mohitpai/journey-optimizer.en/help/using/configuration/about-subdomain-delegation.md

 Additional information on domain configuration is available in [this documentation](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/product-specific-resources/campaign/ac-domain-name-setup.html).

-If you have any question regarding subdomain configuration methods, reach out to Adobe Deliverability team, or eventually contact Customer Care to request Deliverability consulting.
+If you have any question regarding subdomain configuration methods, reach out to Adobe, or eventually contact Customer Care to request Deliverability consulting.